- Overview

 becomesgrTooltip(GR_Deadline, grTooltipFormat, -%"[%CATEGORY%]" + CR + CR + -%"[%VALUE%]" + " H")

 Enables nullable types in a WINDEV, WEBDEV or WINDEV Mobile project.
 Allowing nullable types in a project changes the way your project handles null values.
-For more details, see NULL values: Allowing nullable types. - Classes: ":" and "::" prefixes for access to optional members and methods
+For more details, see NULL values: Allowing nullable types. - Classes: Optional ":" and "::" prefixes for accessing members and methods

 Until version 14, the accesses to the members had to be performed by using the ":" and "::" prefixes.
-If this option is checked, these prefixes will not be required anymore. - Classes: methods with the same name are automatically virtual.
+If this option is checked, these prefixes will not be required anymore. - Classes: Make methods of the same name virtual

 This option makes arrays local by default.
 This means that the '=' operator performs a deep copy of the values in the array.
-If necessary, you can use the "dynamic" keyword so that the arrays point to the same reference. - Arrays: protected access to elements passed as parameters to a procedure
+If necessary, you can use the "dynamic" keyword so that the arrays point to the same reference. - Arrays: Protected access to elements passed as parameters to a procedure

 For more details, see Logical operators. - "Data source names":